 4. Implement and monitor

-Template 5 (DOCX, 47KB) will allow you to develop a detailed workforce plan.
+Template 6: Detailed workforce plan (DOCX, 47KB) will allow you to develop a detailed workforce plan.

-Template 6 (DOCX, 48KB) will allow you to capture your workforce action plans on one page.
+Template 7: Workforce action plan on a page (DOCX, 48KB) will allow you to capture your workforce action plans on one page.

 Your workforce plan should be reviewed and updated every year as part of the business planning process.
-Changes in key staff and the intentions of staff need to be reflected in the workforce plan.
+Changes in key staff and the intentions of staff should be reflected in the workforce plan.

 It is important to remember that workforce planning does not need to be complicated, but it does require thought and engagement with your staff.